-Case 1: If the applicant has the highest GPA above the required GPA for 1st class or the required GPA for the 1st class which is higher shall be given 60 marks and other student shall be given marks which are scaled down according their GPA.
+Case 1: If the applicant has the highest GPA above the required GPA for 1st class or the required GPA for the 1st class, shall be given 60 marks and other student shall be given marks which are scaled down according their GPA.

-Case 2: If there no applicant having highest GPA above the required GPA for 1st class or the required GPA for the 1st class, 60 marks shall be given for the required GPA for the 1st class and the other eligible students shall be given marks which are scaled down according to their GPA.
+Case 2: If there are no students having highest GPA above the required GPA for 1st class or the required GPA for the 1st class, 60 marks shall be given for the required GPA for the 1st class and the other eligible students shall be given marks which are scaled down according to their GPA.